-21 We will mitigate the potential aggregate risk of aerosol transmission by: Playing instruments and singing in groups will take place outdoors where possible.
-If indoors we will limit numbers where necessary to take account of space.
-If playing indoors using a room with as much space as possible e.g. large room with high ceiling.
-We will limit numbers to ensure sufficient ventilation and the ability to socially distance.
-Singing, wind and brass playing will not take place in larger groups such as choirs and ensembles or assemblies unless significant space, natural airflow and strict social distancing and mitigation can be maintained.
-In smaller groups where activities can take place strict social distancing between each singer and player and between singers and players and any other persons e.g. conductors or accompanists must be observed.
-Current guidance is that if the activity is face to face and without mitigating actions 2m is appropriate.
-Pupils will use seating where practical to help maintain social distancing.
-Pupils should be positioned back to back or side to side when playing or singing (rather than face to face)

-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 35 of 75 whenever possible.
-Position wind and brass players so that the air from their instrument does not blow into another player.
-We will encourage singing to be carried out quietly.
-When handling instruments: Increased handwashing is required before and after handling equipment particularly if it is being used by more than one person.
-Sharing equipment will be avoided.
-Instruments should be cleaned by the pupils playing them where possible.
-Curriculum delivery: Physical Education Increased likelihood of infection from coronavirus Pupils and staff Serious We are not able to work with external organisations for the delivery of music lessons as social distancing cannot be maintained at the current time on either site in our designated group rooms.
-Pupils will be kept in consistent groups, sports equipment thoroughly cleaned between each use by different individual groups.
-PE lessons may be held indoors, including those that involve activities related to team sports, for example Low Low practising specific techniques, within our own system of controls.
-Outdoor sports should be prioritised where possible, and large indoor spaces
+In smaller groups where activities can

+take place strict social distancing

+between each singer and player and

+between singers and players and any other persons e.g. conductors or

+accompanists must be observed.

+Current guidance is that if the activity

+is face to face and without mitigating

+actions 2m is appropriate.
+Pupils will

+use seating where practical to help maintain social distancing.

+Pupils should be positioned back to

+back or side to side when playing or

+singing (rather than face to face) whenever possible.
+Position wind and

+brass players so that the air from their

+instrument does not blow into another

+player.

+We will encourage singing to be

+carried out quietly.

+When handling instruments:

+Increased handwashing is required

+before and after handling equipment

+particularly if it is being used by more

+than one person. • Sharing equipment will be avoided.

+Instruments should be cleaned by the

+pupils playing them where possible.

+We are not able to work with external

+organisations for the delivery of music

+lessons as social distancing cannot be

+maintained at the current time on either site in our designated group rooms.

-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 36 of 75 -- ------------ -----------------------------
+DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 36 of 76 -- ------------ -----------------------------

+Curriculum Increased Pupils and staff Serious Low Low

+delivery: likelihood of Pupils will be kept in consistent groups,

+Physical infection from sports equipment thoroughly cleaned

+Education coronavirus between each use by different individual

+groups.

+PE lessons may be held indoors,

+including those that involve activities

+related to team sports, for example

+practising specific techniques, within our

+own system of controls.

+Outdoor sports should be prioritised

-used where it is not, maximising natural
+where possible, and large indoor spaces used where it is not, maximising natural

-ventilation flows (through opening windows and doors or using air
+ventilation flows (through opening

+windows and doors or using air

 conditioning systems wherever possible),

 distancing between pupils and paying

 scrupulous attention to cleaning and

 hygiene.
 This is particularly important in

 a sports setting because of the way in

 which people breathe during exercise.

 External facilities can also be used in line

-with government guidance for the use of,
+with government guidance for the use of, and travel to and from, those facilities.

-and travel to and from, those facilities.
+and have to and norm, those radiides.

 Sports whose national governing bodies

 have developed guidance under the

 principles of the government's guidance

 on team sport and been approved by the

 government are permitted.
 These sports

 are on the list available at grassroots

-sports quidance for safe provision including team sport, contact combat
+sports guidance for safe provision

+including team sport, contact combat

 sport and organised sport events.

-Sport and organisca sport events.

-Competition between different schools

-should not take place until wider

-grassroots sport for under 18s is

-permitted.

-Schools should refer to the following

-advice:

-guidance on grassroots sports for

-public and sport providers, safe

-provision and facilities, and

-guidance from Sport England